Your TURNKEY partner for roof edge protection and OSHA approved safety systems

 OSHA compliant.
 Non-penetrating Solutions.
 Turnkey Projects.

-Edge Fall Protection, LLC, was created out of a need for quality edge safety and protection systems and better customer care.
+EDGE Fall Protection, LLC, was created out of a need for quality edge safety and protection systems and better customer care.
 We are experts in:

 - Non-penetrating and passive roof fall protection systems